ninavdl/jetlagbot/README.md

 Further required is a list of challenges, battle challenges, and curses.

 When the game is started, each team gets a list of 5 challenges on their hand.
 One challenge can be on the hand of multiple teams, but one team can only have each challenge once.
+Further, each team gets a list of 3 missions on their hand.
+One missino can be on the hand of multiple teams, but one team can only have each mission once.

 ### Challenges